Sanjeev900/toastify-notification/README.md

 # What is this?

-This is a package to show notifications
+This is a package to show notifications for your client side app.